marijnh/Eloquent-JavaScript/15_event.md

 In the context of the event loop, as discussed in [Chapter ?](async), browser event handlers behave like other asynchronous notifications.
-They are scheduled when the event occurs, but must wait for other scripts that are running to finish before they get a chance to run.
+They are scheduled when the event occurs but must wait for other scripts that are running to finish before they get a chance to run.

 The fact that events can be processed only when nothing else is